 - A product assigned to the “LARGE” Shipping Group with HS Code 53.41.87 would have “LARGE, ^HS:53.41.87” as the value of the Shipping Group field.

 - A product assigned to both the “SMALL” and “ACCESSORY” Shipping Groups with UUID 1c2240fx-0194-42f3-90f1-b99ae2139602 would use “SMALL, ACCESSORY, ^HS:1c2240fx-0194-42f3-90f1-b99ae2139602”.

 This field allows you to set the shipping origins from which this product can be shipped.
 As with Shipping Groups above, these Origins are set up in ShipperHQ first and then the Origin Name is entered here.
 You can enter a comma-separated list of multiple Origins and allow ShipperHQ to choose the best Origin from which to ship these products.

 If you only ship from a single Origin, you can leave this field blank and ShipperHQ will use the origin you’ve configured.
 Additionally, on products which only ship from your default origin configured in ShipperHQ, you won’t need to fill to the Origin Locations field on your products.

-Once you’ve set up your Dimensional Rules in ShipperHQ, you can enter the Rule Name in this field.
-Only one Dimensional Rule can be applied per product.
-In most cases, you will only need to enter Dimensional Rules for a subset of your products, which are packed differently from the rest of your products.
+Once you’ve set up your Packing Rules in ShipperHQ, you can enter the Rule Name in the Dimensional Rules field.
+Only one Packing Rule can be applied per product.
+In most cases, you will only need to enter Packing Rules for a subset of your products, which are packed differently from the rest of your products.

 Defining Master Packing Boxes

-If you have boxes defined for a Master Packing box scenario, then you now have the ability to define those boxes in the same area that you would define your dimensional rules.
-Keep in mind that if you’re already defining a dimensional rule, then this will supersede or override any master packing box defined.
+If you have boxes defined for a Master Packing box scenario, then you now have the ability to define those boxes in the same area that you would define your packing rules.
+Keep in mind that if you’re already defining a packing rule, then this will supersede or override any master packing box defined.